 White Sands National Park isn’t a place with a long list of things to do.
 It’s more about appreciating this unique landscape and finding your own fun in the sand.

-If you’re short on time but able to hike, the Dune Life Nature Trail or Backcountry Camping Trail are both good introductions to the park.
+If you’re short on time but able to hike, the Dune Life Nature Trail or Backcountry Camping Trail are good introductions to the park.
 Just make sure you bring plenty of water, especially in the warmer months.

-White Sands Visitor Center
+Start at the White Sands Visitor Center.

 I always like leaving enough time on national park visits for a stop at the main visitor center.
 As long as it’s open, it’s the place to get any lingering questions answered along with more information on guided hikes.